Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/normalization.rst

 :doxy:`NormalizeComponentsUnitVariance`.
 The first one normalizes every input dimension to the range [0,1], the other adjusts the variance of each component to one, and it can optionally remove the mean.
-This is no whitening since correlations remain unchanged.
+This is no whitening, because correlations remain unchanged.
+For whitening, use the :doxy:`PCA`.

 In the following we will normalize data to unit variance.
 First we have to train our linear model so that it can perform the